hisune/log2ck/readme.md

 2. The log to be read must be one line at a time.
 For example, monolog needs to set the formatter to: 'allowInlineLineBreaks'= > false`

 ### Feature
--Minimalist code
+- Minimalist code
--High performance (compared with online services, the cpu usage is only 1/20 of filebeat) -No dependence on third-party services (such as queues, etc.)
+- High performance (compared with online services, the cpu usage is only 1/20 of filebeat)
--Configurationalization
+- No dependence on third-party services (such as queues, etc.)
+- Configurationalization
--Customization (custom regularization, line processing callback functions) -Support reading log divided by day
+- Customization (custom regularization, line processing callback functions)
+- Support reading log divided by day
--Support breakpoint resume collection
+- Support breakpoint resume collection

 ### How to use
 ```php